Our Commitment to An Inclusive Community

-Chief’s Grant Program was developed to reduce the financial barrier for executives who have historically faced identity-based inequity and those employed in the non-profit sector.
-In 2022, we gave $5 million in grants.
-In 2023, we gave $6 million in grants.
+Chief’s Grant Program was developed to reduce the financial barrier for executives and those employed in the non-profit sector.
+In 2024, we gave over $3 million in grants.

 Our greatest strength is the thousands of intersecting identities represented across our community.
 We want to celebrate those identities and experiences by creating space for our members to connect and learn across their differences.
 We do this through co-building with communities to ensure identity is represented throughout the Chief experience:

-Our editorial content provides executives with the knowledge and tools they need to create more inclusive workplaces, including how to pursue racial justice, enact corporate social responsibility, or create inclusionary policies.
+Our editorial content provides executives with the knowledge and tools they need to create more inclusive workplaces, policies, and decisions.

 We have a zero-tolerance policy for any hateful or illegal behavior, including harassment, discriminatory, derogatory, or racist behaviors that threaten the sense of dignity, well-being, and safety of our members.